KernelHaven/KernelHaven.github.io/README.md

 ### Dependencies

-The following image visualizes the dependencies between the plugins (open image in a new browser tab to make plugin links clickable):
+The following image visualizes the dependencies between the plugins:

 <!-- Use https://raw.githack.com/ to fix correct mime type -->
 <!-- Use object tag to get control over mime type: https://stackoverflow.com/a/29977737 -->